allinbit/BTC-Toolkit/README.md

 Implemented via Python.

 For personal reasons, this a not open-source project yet.
-If you are concerned about privacy issues, please run this programme on a computer without Internet connection.
+If you are concerned about privacy issues, please run this program on a computer without Internet connection.

 # User panel